refayathaque/terraform/README.md

 ## Packer
 *Alternative to this is using Docker*
 CLI tool that can build AWS AMIs based on templates
-Instead of installing software *after* booting up an instance, you can create an AMI using Packer with all the necessary software on it *first*
+Instead of installing software *after* booting up an instance, you can create a custom AMI using Packer with all the necessary software on it *pre-installed*
-Run packer with the `.json` file that holds the configuration to create your AMI, e.g., `packer build -machine-readable packer.json`
+Run packer with the `.json` file that holds the configuration to create your custom AMI, e.g., `packer build -machine-readable packer.json`
-Can speed up boot times of instances because you don't have to first install the default image
+Can speed up boot times of instances because you don't have to: first install the default image, second install software, etc.
 Common approach when you run a horizontally scaled app layer or a cluster of something
 ![diagram](./Screen Shot 2020-12-27 at 10.22.21 PM.png)